 8:00 p.m.
 My feet are back on dry land.

-Later that evening, Jiet’s Cambodian boss (and the owner of the campground where he worked, along with my friend and the search-and-rescue bartender) told me she was the one Captain had kept calling.
-She said he had been unsettled by my laughing.
+Later that evening, Jiet’s Cambodian boss (and the owner of the campground where he worked, along with my friend and the search-and-rescue bartender) told me she was the person Captain had been calling.
+She also said he had been unsettled by my laughing.
 As it turns out, Cambodians laugh when they’re nervous.
 So every time Jiet laughed – probably afraid I was about to have a panic attack on his boat – my laughing along with him just frayed his poor nerves.